raunaqrox/myNodeGeneralApp/README.md

  - also websockets will be connected for notifications and live feed
  - webpack is used to compile es6 and jsx
  - to see if redis could be used for something here
+### Looks like I will have to remake this at least once

 ## MongoDb Collections
  - users